Part of Unit: Force, Work, Rate, Power, Energy, and Resistance

 Objectives and Goals

-- Students will correctly measure the resistance of a graphite line with a VOM.
+- Students will measure the output of a Thermoelectric device

 Activities in this Lesson